Anaminus/rbxmk/fragments/en-us/commands/doc.md

 	rbxmk doc list libraries/base

-If "." is given as a query, this will return a list of top-level topics.
+If no query is specified, then all top-level topics are listed.

 The top-level sections of a topic will be prefixed with ":".
 Sub-topics and sub-sections of sections will be prefixed with "/".
 That is, the whole name of a